freeCodeCamp/freeCodeCamp/README.md

 Welcome to Free Code Camp's open source codebase!
 =======================

-Free Code Camp is an open-source community of busy people who learn to code, then build projects for nonprofits.
+Free Code Camp is an open-source community of busy people who learn to code and build projects for nonprofits.

 Our campers (students) start by working through our free, self-paced, browser-based curriculum.
 Next, they build several practice projects.
 Finally, we pair two campers together with a stakeholder from a nonprofit organization, and help them build the solution the nonprofit has requested.